Weyaaron/nvim-training/Readme.md

 Currently, logging and event storage for statistics is disabled.
 A fix/reeenabling them is under way.
 Furthermore, as of 2025-02, support for unit tests is in its infancy.
 It will take quite some more work to enable tests for all tasks/fix some of them.
+Some failing tests will be addet to keep momentum going.

 # Some stats of current tasks